 If there is bleeding with pain, it is a symptom that the infection and inflammation has spread to the deeper tissues and bone, called periodontitis.
 After the age of 30, periodontitis is responsible for tooth loss, more so than cavities.

-Here are seven natural remedies that are used to treat gum disease.
+Here are seven natural remedies that are used for gum disease.

 1) Vitamin C